mig-hub/sequel-crushyform/README.md

 COPYRIGHT
 =========

-(c) 2011 Mickael Riga - see file LICENCE for details
+(c) 2011 Mickael Riga - see file LICENSE for details